This article was last updated on Jan. 7, 2023.

 - The fees aren’t that transparent.
 If you go on the Novia Global website, it isn’t easy to get a straight answer on the fee question.

 - You don’t have loads of investment choice on this platform compared to some out there, which you can apply for here.

-- The regulation is a double edged sword.
-Many advisors will claim that the UK regulation is only a positive.
+- The regulation is a double-edged sword.
+Many advisers will claim that the UK regulation is only a positive.
 That isn’t true.
 Such regulation can restrict you a lot, especially when it comes to what assets you can invest in.
 During a period of low interest rates, and weak government bond funds, diversification into alternative assets is important.

-- Following on from point 6, there have been more bank failures in the UK and US, than countries with lower levels of regulations.
-So there is no evidence that “government guarantees” work.
+- Following on from point 9, there have been more bank failures in the UK and US, than countries with lower levels of regulations.
+So, there is no evidence that “government guarantees” work.
 Moreover, if you wish to have a segregated portfolio, meaning 90% is in conventional assets and 10% in Bitcoin as an example, this won’t usually be possible with UK regulated platforms.
 In other words, the regulation causes more restrictions and less choices.
 It just gives people false reassurances.

 What have been some of the best, and worse performing, investments in this platform?